 Installing IDA Application

-Below are steps to install IDA application.
-For installing applications of early versions of IDA, see Installing IDA Application(v3.x, v2.x)
+Below are steps to install the IDA application.
+For installing applications of earlier versions of IDA, see Installing IDA Application(v3.x, v2.x)

-IDA Web Application can be installed on WebSphere Application Server (WAS), liberty, Docker or Openshift.
+The IDA Web Application can be installed on WebSphere Application Server (WAS), Liberty, Docker, or Openshift.
+Please access IDA web URLs using HTTPS.

 Installing on Liberty